Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 The key difference is:

 - The Data Link Layer provides communication between two hosts on the same physical link, while...
-- hosts at the Transport Layer may be separated by a whole network
+- Hosts at the Transport Layer may be separated by a whole network

 ![image-20220520142148797](img/image-20220520142148797.png)